Time Instability of the Fama-French Multifactor Models: An International Evidence: Introduction

-To clarify the cause of this issue, some studies focus on whether these models work as a benchmark over time. \citet{takehara2018tve} explores the time-stability of the FF3 model using \citetapos{fama1973rre} two-step regression based on the rolling-window method.
+In practice, some studies focus on whether the FF3 and FF5 models work as a benchmark over time. \citet{takehara2018tve} explores the time-stability of the FF3 model using \citetapos{fama1973rre} two-step regression based on the rolling-window method.
 He finds that the parameters of the FF3 model change over time in Japan; in particular, the value premium gradually disappears over time. \citet{horvath2021eff} estimate the time-varying parameters on the FF5 model using a rolling GMM estimation to evaluate the performance of the FF5 model on the U.S. stock market.
 They find significant impacts on the effectiveness of the model for the periods of the dot-com bubble in the early 2000s, the global financial crisis in 2008, and the latest COVID-19 outbreaks, although the estimates are not significant over time in the GMM model.
+Following on discussions in previous studies, we thus address two research questions.
+Firstly, we examine whether the validity of the risk factors (or factor redundancy) in the FF3 and FF5 models remains stable over time.
+If the validity is not stable over time, then the validity of the FF3 and FF5 models and factor redundancy may also be unstable over time.
+Secondly, we investigate whether the manner of portfolio sorting affects the time stability of the validity of the risk factors.
+If the validity and its stability over time differ depending on the manner of portfolio sorting, then the validity of the FF3 and FF5 models themselves and the stability of factor redundancy over time may also depend on the manner of portfolio sorting.
+In addition, we examine whether the similar results are obtained even when we use different datasets by country and region.
+If the FF3 and FF5 models are robust, the conclusions should be consistent across countries and regions.

-However, the rolling-window method entails the underlying empirical problem of choosing an optimal window width to estimate time-varying parameters.
-To the best of our knowledge, the generalized least squares (GLS)-based time-varying multivariate model proposed by \citet{ito2022aae} is superior for solving such an empirical problem because we can choose the optimal window width for the time-varying estimation.
-Under this approach, the time-varying parameters are estimated together with their statistical inference.
-As such, this study examines the time-varying structure of Fama--French multi-factor models (\citet{fama1993cr,fama2015ffa,fama2016daf,fama2018cf}) using \citetapos{ito2022aae} GLS-based time-varying multivariate model.
-Specifically, we employ the 25 benchmark portfolios for the U.S., Japan, and Europe and estimate the time-varying parameters in Fama--French multi-factor models to evaluate model stability over time.
+Specifically, we first estimate the time-varying risk premium in the the FF3 and FF5 models using \citetapos{fama1973rre} two-step estimation based on the rolling window method.
+We consider the validity of the factors in the model to be compromised for periods when each risk premium is not statistically significantly different from zero.
+We then rank the models based on the generalized GRS statistics proposed by \citet{kamstra2024tra}.
+This allows us to examine the time stability of the validity of the FF3 and FF5 models and the factor redundancy, as well as whether they depend on the manner of portfolio sorting.
+The rest of this paper is organized as follows.
+Section 2 presents our methodology.
+Section 3 describes the data used in this paper.
+Section 4 shows our empirical results.
+Section 5 concludes this study.